microsoft/proxy/README.md

 }
 ```

 By design, the body of a dispatch could be any code.
 While member function is one useful pattern supported by macro `PRO_DEF_MEMBER_DISPATCH`, free function is also supported with another macro `PRO_DEF_FREE_DISPATCH`.
 The following example uses `PRO_DEF_FREE_DISPATCH` and `std::invoke` to implement similar function wrapper as `std::function` and `std::move_only_function` and supports multiple overloads.
+Note that `.Call` can be omitted when only 1 dispatch is defined in a facade:

 ```cpp
 // Specifications of abstraction